sinelaw/xml-to-json/README.md

 **Windows Disclaimer**: I couldn't easily get the haskell dependencies to compile on Windows, so good luck!
 You'll have to figure it out (and then, tell me how you did it)

-*Release version*: Since xml-to-json is implemented in Haskell, "all you need to do" is install the latest [Haskell platform](http://www.haskell.org/platform/) for your system, and then run:
+To install the *release version*: Since xml-to-json is implemented in Haskell, "all you need to do" is install the latest [Haskell platform](http://www.haskell.org/platform/) for your system, and then run:

 ```
 cabal update
 cabal install xml-to-json
 ```

-*From source*: Clone this repository locally, and then (assuming you have [Haskell platform](http://www.haskell.org/platform/) installed) run `cabal install`:
+To install **from source**: Clone this repository locally, and then (assuming you have [Haskell platform](http://www.haskell.org/platform/) installed) run `cabal install`:

 ```
 cd xml-to-json